-2 Cook Out employees fired after Roxboro officer allegedly denied service
+2 Cook Out employees fired after cashier refused to serve Roxboro police officer

 ROXBORO, N.C.
-(WTVD) -- A local fast food staple is facing some backlash after two employees refused to serve law enforcement.
+(WTVD) -- A local fast food restaurant is facing some backlash after an employee allegedly refused to serve a law enforcement officer.

 A cashier at a Roxboro 'Cook Out' - is now accused of refusing to serve men and women in uniform.